What's the latest on European travel restrictions?

 - Cyprus is operating a category list which outlines the measures travellers must take depending on their country of origin.

-- Generally, the island is back open for international travellers from the A and B category.
+- Generally, the island is back open for international travellers from the A and B categories.

+- There is a curfew in place which restricts movement between 9pm and 5am.

 Czech Republic